Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     solr.port=8983
     ```

-> **Important:** Alfresco strongly recommends you use firewalls and other infrastructure means to ensure the Alfresco Search and Insight Engine server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Alfresco Search and Insight Engine.
+> **Important:** Alfresco strongly recommends you use firewalls and other infrastructure means to ensure the Search and Insight Engine server is not accessible from anything other than trusted hosts and/or users, and only on the ports needed for Search and Insight Engine.

-1. Browse to the [Alfresco Support Portal](http://support.alfresco.com) and download `alfresco-insight-engine-2.0.x.zip`.
+1. Browse to the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"} and download `alfresco-insight-engine-2.0.x.zip`.

-2. Extract the Alfresco Search and Insight Engine distribution.
+2. Extract the Search and Insight Engine distribution.

     By default, the contents of `alfresco-insight-engine-2.0.x.zip` are decompressed in a root folder as /alfresco-insight-engine.
-See [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-directory-structure) for more details.
+See [Search and Insight Engine directory structure
+]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-directory-structure) for more details.

 3. If you use several languages across your organization, you **must** enable cross-language search support in all fields.
 To do this update the `alfresco-insight-engine/solrhome/conf/shared.properties` file: